mdp-toolkit/mdp-docs/source/examples_src/examples.rst

 * :ref:`examples_bimdpinv` - A simple example on the alternative mechanism to inverse a BiFlow.
+* :ref:`examples_graddescent` - Use Newton's method for gradient descent
+  with the gradient extension.
 * :ref:`examples_mlpbackprop` - Implement backpropagation for a multi layer
   perceptron.
-* :ref:`examples_graddescent` - Use Newton's method for gradient descent
+* :ref:`examples_dbn` - Proof of concept for a Deep Belief Network.
-  with the gradient extension.